Battle of Cape Rachado: Battle

 Matelief de Jonge started the assault by besieging the fortress and city of Malacca.
 He was hoping that by blockading and cutting the supplies to the Portuguese, prolonged hunger and direct assault would force them to capitulate.
 However, this was not so, as their Johor allies were still unsure of the ability of the Dutch forces against Malacca and did not fully commit their resources to the attack, other than limited supplies and safe haven at their ports.
 The Dutch, with few soldiers, could not afford a land offensive against their well-entrenched opponent.

 The Dutch maintained the siege for a time and the situation started to get worse for the Portuguese until 14 August 1606 when a Portuguese fleet from Goa arrived.
-Led by the Viceroy of Goa, Dom Martim Afonso de Castro, the siege was lifted when the 20-odd ships began to engage the VOC fleet off the Malaccan waters.
-The two fleets traded cannon fire and the Portuguese ships began to move northward, drawing the Dutch away from Malacca.
-On 16 August 1606, off the Portuguese lighthouse at Cape Rachado, the battle between the two fleets was enjoined.
+Led by the Viceroy of Goa, Dom Martim Afonso de Castro, the siege was lifted when the 20-odd ships began to engage the VOC fleet off the Malaccan coast.
+The two fleets exchanged cannon fire and the Portuguese ships began to move northward, drawing the Dutch away from Malacca.
+On 16 August 1606 a battle between the two fleets took place off the Portuguese controlled Cape Rachado.

 Heavy cannon salvoes opened the battle with each side trying to weaken the opponent before the ships closed on each other and the battle would have to be fought hand-to-hand.
-After a couple of days of cannon duels, on the morning of 18 August, with the wind in favour of the Portuguese, Martim Afonso de Castro ordered the Portuguese to sail forth for the grapple.
+On the morning of 18 August, after a couple of days of cannon duels, with the wind in favour of the Portuguese, Martim Afonso de Castro ordered the Portuguese to sail for the grapple.
 Matelief, seeing the danger, ordered his ships to turn sail away from the oncoming ships to evade boarding.
-But for some reason, the VOC ship Nassau failed to turn quickly, and ended up lingering behind, dangerously isolated.
-The Portuguese ship Santa Cruz dashed forth and boarded the Nassau.
+The VOC ship Nassau failed to turn quickly, and ended up lingering behind, dangerously isolated.
+The Portuguese ship Santa Cruz caught up and boarded the Nassau.

-Matelief de Jonge ordered his own ship, the Oranje, to quickly turn around to rescue the hapless Nassau, but the awkward manoeuvre sent the Oranje into a collision with the Middelburg.
-While the Dutch captains were busy disentangling their ships, Martim de Castro's ship, the Nossa Senhora da Conceicão, boarded the Nassau from the other side.
+Matelief de Jonge ordered his own ship, the Oranje, to quickly turn around to rescue the Nassau, but the manoeuvre sent the Oranje into a collision with the Middelburg.
+While the Dutch captains were busy freeing their ships, Martim de Castro's ship, the Nossa Senhora da Conceicão, boarded the Nassau from the other side.
 The Dutch crew of the Nassau managed to jump into a lifeboat, leaving the fiercely burning Nassau behind.

-In the meantime, another Portuguese ship, the São Salvador, drove towards the entangled VOC ships and pierced headlong into the Middelburg, but was immediately itself grappled by the Oranje from the side, which was in turn rammed from its open side by the ship of D. Henrique de Noronha (the Nossa Senhora das Mercês).
-The entangled duo had now become a quartet.
-A furious battle raged between the hopelessly entangled ships, with point-blank cannonades quickly setting the ships ablaze, as much a danger to one as the other.
+In the meantime, another Portuguese ship, the São Salvador, drove towards the entangled VOC ships and pierced headlong into the Middelburg, but was itself grappled by the Oranje from the side, which was in turn rammed from its open side by the ship of Dom Henrique de Noronha (the Nossa Senhora das Mercês).
+Four ships were now entangled.
+A battle raged between the entangled ships, with point-blank cannonades quickly setting the ships ablaze.